Omar Bencomo: Minnesota Twins

 On August 7, 2015, Bencomo signed a minor league contract with the Minnesota Twins organization.
 He finished the season with the High-A Fort Myers Miracle, and recorded a 1.50 ERA in 3 games.
 In 2016, Bencomo split the year between the Triple-A Rochester Red Wings and the Double-A Chattanooga Lookouts, registering a 7-7 record and 3.74 ERA between the two teams.
 On November 7, 2016, he elected free agency.

 Miami Marlins

 On February 8, 2017, Bencomo signed a minor league contract with the Miami Marlins organization and was selected as a member of the Venezuela national baseball team at the 2017 World Baseball Classic.
 He split the season between the Triple-A New Orleans Baby Cakes and the Double-A Jacksonville Jumbo Shrimp, pitching to a 5-6 record and 4.95 ERA in 22 appearances.
-On November 6, 2017, he elected free agency.
+He elected free agency following the season on November 6.

 Minnesota Twins (second stint)

 On January 19, 2018, Bencomo signed a minor league deal to return to the Minnesota Twins organization.
-He split the season between Triple-A Rochester and Double-A Chattanooga, accumulating a 9-6 record and 3.45 ERA between the two teams.
-On November 2, 2018, he elected free agency.
+He split the season between the Triple-A Rochester Red Wings and Double-A Chattanooga Lookouts, accumulating a 9-6 record and 3.45 ERA between the two teams.
+Bencomo elected free agency following the season on November 2.